-Did you know: Karate 1.0 sold worldwide to Okinawa, the US, Canada, Australia, New Zealand, Tasmania, Ireland, the UK, Germany, Austria, France, the Netherlands, Italy, Sweden, Norway, Denmark, Switzerland, and Spain.
+Did you know: Karate 1.0 sold worldwide to Okinawa, the US, Canada, Australia, New Zealand, Tasmania, Ireland, the UK, Germany, Spain, Belgium, Austria, France, the Netherlands, Italy, Sweden, Norway, Denmark, Switzerland, and Spain.

 The central theme of this work is the search for causal triggers of a holistic system of unarmed and armed martial traditions.
 By analysing the origin and transformation of the military and security organization of the Ryūkyū Kingdom, the author identified the superordinate security related royal government organizations and functions responsible.
 In addition he detected hundreds of martial artists active during Okinawa’s old kingdom era who otherwise would have remained unnoticed in Karate research and oral tradition.

 In this way describing the enigmatic parameters of the Ryūkyū Kingdom’s ancient fighting arts, or KARATE 1.0, a common historical basis of the countless fragmentary traditions of modern Karate and Kobudō was discovered.